Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/module-components.md

 `ServiceRegistry` property defined and the `init-method` defined so it will be automatically registered with the module.
 The module that the component will be registered with is determined by the `moduleId` property, which should be set to the module id for the repository AMP or repository JAR.
-The `sinceVersion` and `appliesFromVersion` properties can be used to indicate for what Alfresco Content Services versions this component should be activated.
+The `sinceVersion` and `appliesFromVersion` properties can be used to indicate for what Content Services versions this component should be activated.

 If you want a component to be executed after another component use the `dependsOn` property as follows: